BlenderBoi/tinker-nvim/README.md

 # BlenderBoi Neovim Config

-This Config is still work in progress
+This Config is still work in progress, and it will be changed and evolve overtime

 Theme: